 As with all aspects of private flight planning, ask in advance.

-Do the same customs procedures apply to private jets?
 "Customs are definitely streamlined on international private plane flights," says Tivnan.
 "There are no lines and no red tape, though you do need to make the usual customs declaration if you're bringing in alcohol and so on.
 You give your passport to your pilot, and you get it back in moments.
 Often, customs and security are over and done with before you know they've taken place," he says.
 "Your passport may or may not be stamped.
 If you want or need it to be stamped in, make that request."
-(TripSavvy.com's advice: it's almost always a good idea to get your passport stamped to prove that you are, or were, legally in that country.)
+It's almost always a good idea to get your passport stamped to prove that you are, or were, legally in that country.

 Flights can also be catered by restaurants within driving range of your departure airport.
 Cooking facilities on planes may be limited to reheating, so dishes that travel well are usually best.

 Private jets almost always offer a full bar, snacks, and soft drinks.
 "The bigger the jet, the bigger the bar," notes Tivnan.
 And many passengers bring their favorite Scotch or wine.

 What's the Entertainment Like on Private Jets?

 "Inflight entertainment is pre-ordered as well," says Tivnan.
 "You can make special requests for music, games, live entertainment, poker decks, whatever.
 Tell your provider what you have in mind."
 He adds, "Your jet company will have a movie database, and your jet is likely to have a good-size screen."